 As soon as the pizza comes out from under the broiler, top it with a generous amount of the salad mixture.

-Slice and serve this pizza immediately.
-Because the heat and oil from the pizza wilt the arugula, wait to add the salad mixture until right before you're ready to serve.
+Definitely slice and serve this pizza immediately.
+The heat and oil from the pizza wilt the arugula, so you don't want the salad to sit too long on top of the pizza before eating.

 Just like the best time to add fresh basil to pizza is right before serving, you want to add the salad last so it is still fresh, bright, and crunchy when you bite in!